-Capital assets, which is composed of radio equipment are reported in the applicable governmental activities column in the government-wide financial statements.
+Capital assets are reported in the applicable governmental activities column in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.
+The District has not acquired any capital assets through September 30, 2022.

 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
-Major outlays for capital assets and improvements are capitalized as projects are constructed.